holderlb/Deep-CWD-IHC/README.md

 `conda env create -f environment.yml`

+## Train models

 ### Exporting image annotations

-The first step to training models is the identify regions of interest in the slide images.
+The first step to train models is to identify regions of interest in the slide images.
 We assume the use of QuPath for manually annotating images in SVS format.
-Once the images are annotated, these annotations can be exported from QuPath using the
+Once the images are annotated, these annotations can be exported from QuPath using the `utils/export-annotations.sh` shell script.
+See details in the script's comments for proper setup.
+Executing the script will result in an `<image>.annotations.json` file for each image in the QuPath project.
+The file describes the annotation locations in GeoJSON format.

 ### Step 0: Scale slides (optional)